 This course is designed for those looking for a place to get started in photography or improve their current skills.
 During six weekly sessions we cover the fundamentals that will allow you to take better images on a consistent basis.
 Through a combination of lecture, in-class exercises, demonstrations, shooting assignments, and image critique you’ll build a solid understanding of how to capture the images you want.
 Some of the topics included in the course include most aspects of basic photography; the basics of composition, shutter speeds, f-stops, metering techniques, color balance, and automatic camera functions.

 For this class you will need a camera capable of full manual operation.
 Contact us if you are unsure if your camera meets this requirement.

-Photoshop has become the industry standard for digital photograph processing.
+Photoshop has become the industry standard for digital photograph retouching, compositing, and manipulation.
 Because of its tremendous capability and numerous functions, learning to use it effectively can be a difficult task.

 This course is focused on familiarizing you with the Photoshop working environment and understanding the tools available.
 At the end of this two session course you’ll be able setup Photoshop and customize the working environment to simplify your editing.
 You’ll also learn to perform the adjustments most commonly needed for digital images.

 For this class you will need your own laptop computer with an installed licensed version of Photoshop.

 Lightroom is rapidly becoming the software of choice for many digital photographers.
 It is their principal tool for organizing, editing, and publishing/exporting/printing images.
 This is workshop is made up of two day-long sessions.

 This workshop looks at two of the five modules; library and develop.
 These modules are the core of Lightroom and are where photographers spend a majority of their time.
 You’ll learn to import, organize, process, and output images ready for printing.